 Physiological Monitoring (Sensing) includes Remote Physiological Monitoring (Sensing) performed with non-contact remote techniques which use physiological

-monitoring RADAR systems.
+monitoring RADAR and LIDAR systems.

 Chip Transceiver (Emitter and Receiver)